zicna/intro-to-redux-library-codealong/README.md

 item.

-Instead of having all of our functions encapsulated in a closure within `index.js` as we did while building our own redux set up, we've now separated out the reducer function, giving it a relevant name, `shoppingListItemReducer`, and let the Redux library take care of our `createStore` function.
+Instead of having all of our functions encapsulated in a closure within `index.js` as we did while building our own Redux set up, we've now separated out the reducer function, giving it a relevant name, `shoppingListItemReducer`, and let the Redux library take care of our `createStore` function.
 These two pieces are both imported into `src/index.js` and used to create `store`.